nullun/nodekit/man/nodekit_telemetry_enable.md

 Enable Telemetry

 Overview:
-Configure telemetry for the Algorand daemon.
+Enable a telemetry profile for the Algorand daemon.

 Note: This is still a work in progress.
 Expect bugs and rough edges.